panda-planner-dev/pandaPIpgrRepairVerify/README.md

 ## How to use the PGR benchmarks

 There are two benchmark sets for plan and goal recognition given in the repository.
 The "Kitchen" domain was created by us.
 It is described in the ICTAI'18 paper given above.
 The second one is the "Monroe" domain.
-It was *not* created by us, we just translated it into the HDDL format.
-Please make sure to *give proper credit* to the authors.
+It was **not** created by us, we just translated it into the HDDL format.
+Please make sure to **give proper credit** to the original authors.

     @inproceedings{Blaylock05,
       author    = {Nate Blaylock and James F. Allen},